vmsmith/CookBook/chicken_legs_baked.md

 1. Pat chicken dry and rub with a bit of olive oil
 2. Place chicken on baking sheet lined with parchement paper
 3. Sprinkle chicken with spice mixture
-4. Bake for about 40 minutes, but **check the internal temperature along the way** so as not to overcook it
+4. Bake until internal temperature is 165F...about 40 minutes, but **check the internal temperature along the way** so as not to overcook it